aliddell/alanliddell.com/content/about.md

 ### Reading

 I mostly like to read science fiction.
-Right now I'm reading [*Speaker for the Dead*][gr-green-mars], sometimes on paper and sometimes as an audiobook.
+Right now I'm reading [*Blue Mars*][gr-blue-mars] in audiobook form.

 I write the occasional book review [here](/reviews).
+I put off writing a review for *Red Mars* and took a long time to read *Green Mars*, but I'm plowing through *Blue Mars*.
+I really don't want to let it all go unreviewed, so my next review will be of the entire trilogy.

 ### Chess